storybookjs/ember/docs/writing-stories/introduction.md

 ### Using decorators

 Decorators are a mechanism to wrap a component in arbitrary markup when rendering a story.
 Components are often created with assumptions about ‘where’ they render.
-Your styles might expect a theme or layout wrapper.
-Or your UI might expect specific context or data providers.
+Your styles might expect a theme or layout wrapper, or your UI might expect specific context or data providers.

 A simple example is adding padding to a component’s stories.
 Accomplish this using a decorator that wraps the stories in a `div` with padding, like so: